steph-wu/bm-panda-the-bear-js/answers.md

 4. Select the heading that says "Employment" and change it to something else. (hint: use a descendant selector)

   $('#employment h3').text('Experience')

+5. Panda the Bear is lying about their skills!
+Take the "time travel" skill off the page to satisfy your personal sense of justice.

+  $('#time-travel').parent().remove()